cboswel/CV/.github/README.md

  * Assisting with innovation projects including bare-metal programming and FPGA data acquisition at 10 Gb/s
- * Led over 100 tours of our facility for stakeholder, education and public groups
+ * Led over 100 tours of our facility for stakeholder, education and public groups.
+Helped at stalls at science festivals including New Scientist Live
+ * Mentored three GCSE work experience students directly for week long placements
- * Lead a control system community group, organising events for around 30 engineers.
+ * Lead a control system community group, organising events for around 30 engineers
  * Ran Discord server for users of software we developed.
-Around 100 members.
+Around 100 members

-### Teaching English as a second language in China (2017 - 2019)
+### Teacher of English as a second language at Northeast Yucai, China (2017 - 2019)

  * Taught classes of forty students, aged between eleven and fourteen with side classes for all ages
  * Created and delivered my own lesson plans, in English
  * Conversational Mandarin

-Key Achievements include
- * Building public speaking confidence and technique
+ * Built public speaking confidence and technique
- * Delivering lessons that engaged even reluctant students
+ * Created lessons that engaged even reluctant students
  * Improving mindful communication, awareness of audience

 ## Education

-### Electronics and Computing Degree at University of West of England (BEng)
+### BEng Electronics and Computing, University of West of England (2020 - 2025)

  * Dissertation title: FPGA Partial Reconfiguration for Universal Hardware Interfaces